 Explores decision-making processes, model-based development, and knowledge management.
 Examines design, implementation, and evaluation of decision support systems.
-Provides a broad understanding of how to encapsulate, expand, and transfer knowledge by means of an intelligent machine.
+Introduces how to encapsulate, expand, and transfer knowledge by means of an intelligent machine.

 Data Communications & Networking (3 units)

 Advanced study of technology and management of telecommunications and networks, the internet, intranet, extranet, and World Wide Web.
 Comprehensive examination of the integration of organizational systems with rapidly evolving on-line services industry.